 Closed on weekends and the summer

-The PCard is used for traditional small dollar purchases with total cost not exceeding $10,000 including freight and tax.
+PCards are used for traditional small dollar purchases with total cost not exceeding $10,000 including freight and tax.
 Suggested uses include but are not limited to: operating supplies; books, lab equipment; computer equipment; subscriptions; conference registration fees; professional membership and dues.
-The PCard is to be used for University of Arizona business only, not for personal use.
-All transactions made using the PCard must be reasonable and support the University's mission of education, research and public service.
+PCards are to be used for University of Arizona business only, not for personal use.
+All transactions made using a PCard must be reasonable and support the University's mission of education, research and public service.

 To submit your receipts for PCard purchases, please use this link.
 Receipts must be uploaded within two days of purchase.